techlore/go-incognito/Scripts/Section 5/5_ Radios.md

-problem, the data logged from pinging multiple cell towers can geographically pinpoint a user using triangulation techniques from 3 or more cell towers--with extreme accuracy; this was actually the technique used to catch Pat Barbaro in an australian mafia investigation.
+problem, the data logged from pinging multiple cell towers can geographically pinpoint a user using triangulation techniques from 3 or more cell towers--with extreme accuracy; this was actually the technique used to catch Pat Barbaro in an australian mafia investigation despite them using burner phones.
 Not only are you trusting your cellular provider to properly manage this data, but law enforcement can, and do request this information.

-If this wasn’t alarming enough, law enforcement is known to create devices that pretend to be cellular base stations that intercept voice and text messages when your phone mistakenly connects to it.
+If this wasn’t alarming enough, law enforcement is known to create devices that pretend to be cellular base stations that intercept voice and text messages when your phone mistakenly connects to it--commonly known as a stingray.
 These are typically used at large rallies, allowing law enforcement to later identify who was attending the rally.
 What can we do?
 First, disable wifi as much as possible to avoid any tracking done when you’re searching for networks.
 Once you’re inside a location with wifi,